 Complementary color schemes use two colors that lay directly opposite one another on the color wheel.
 The fourth basic color scheme is triadic and that’s a color scheme that uses three evenly spaced hues on the color wheel.

 The Color Selection Process

 With all that color science on the table, we can begin to narrow down our options and focus on what’s right for your house.
 There are still some other rules of thumb to go by when selecting the paint color.

 Depending on some static fixtures such as roof and window color, we might be limited.
-Brown roofs look best with beige color walls and black windows or black trim is going to go best with gray color schemes.
+Brown roofs look best with beige color walls and black windows or black or white trim is going to go best with gray color schemes.